Packard Automotive Plant

 The Packard Automotive Plant was an automobile-manufacturing factory in Detroit, Michigan, where luxury cars were made by the Packard Motor Car Company and later by the Studebaker-Packard Corporation.
-Demoliton began on October 27, 2022 and is ongoing as of March 2023, with some parcels still remaining.
+Demolition began on building 21 on October 27, 2022, and a second round of demolition began on building 28 on January 24, 2023, which was wrapped up by April 1, however all demolition efforts by the City of Detroit halted, which stopped finishing demolition work of building 21.
+The Packard Plant currently sits empty and partially demolished, with many parcels still remaining.

 Design and operation

 Under Packard

-The 3,500,000-square-foot (325,000 m2), designed by Albert Kahn Associates using Trussed Concrete Steel Company products is located on 40 acre of land on East Grand Boulevard on Detroit's east side.
+The 3,500,000-square-foot (325,000 m2) factory, designed by Albert Kahn Associates using Trussed Concrete Steel Company products is located on 40 acre of land on East Grand Boulevard on Detroit's east side.
 It included the first use of reinforced concrete in the United States for industrial construction in the automobile industry.

 The Packard plant was opened in 1903 and contained 10,000 square feet of floor space and at the time was considered the most modern automobile manufacturing facility in the world: modern, efficient, and massive in scale.
 By 1908, when an enlargement for the construction of trucks was announced, the factory was already six times larger than when constructed and occupied over fourteen acres of space.
 At its peak the complex employed 40,000 people, including skilled craftsmen involved in over eighty trades.
 The plant turned out Packard automobiles from 1903 to 1956, except during World War II, when production was shifted to war material, particularly the Packard V-1650 Merlin, which powered the North American P-51 Mustang fighter plane.

-Some experimental television broadcasts were conducted from the building, including a condensed production in 1939 of The Merry Widow, featuring a teenaged Betty White.

 After Packard

 The factory complex closed in 1958, though other businesses operated on the premises or used it for storage until the late 1990s.

 In the 1990s, the buildings were used to host infamous "underground" raves and techno parties, including the Spastik party hosted by Richie Hawtin.
 The majority of the property was claimed by the city of Detroit in 1994 after former owners failed to pay back taxes.
+Parts of the complex continued to operate under the name The Motor City Industrial Complex until 1999 when it was closed by the city.

 A number of the outer buildings were in use by businesses up through the early 2000s.
-In 2010, the last remaining tenant, Chemical Processing, announced its intention to vacate the premises after 52 years.
+In 2010 Chemical Processing, announced its intention to vacate the premises after 52 years.
+This left Krilin Co. a lighting company located in Building 22 a 255,000-square-foot 1939 addition connected to the northside as the complex's sole remaining tenant.

+In 2010, a mural by the England-based graffiti artist, Banksy, was discovered in the ruins of the plant.
+In 2015, the mural, entitled I Remember When All This Was Trees, was sold at an art gallery in Beverly Hills, California, for $137,500.

-The site was subsequently used as a filming location for many movies and TV shows.
+In the 2010's, the site was used as a filming location for many movies and TV shows, including Only Lovers Left Alive, It Follows, and Transformers: The Last Knight.